shriyatanwar/cafe/README.md

 # 🍽️ Restaurant Website

-A modern restaurant website built with **ReactJS** and **Firebase**, allowing users to order food online, explore restaurant specialties, and manage their cart seamlessly.
+A modern restaurant website built with **ReactJS** and **Firebase**, allowing users to order food online,book a table ,  explore restaurant specialties, and manage their cart seamlessly.

 ## 🚀 Features
 ✅ Browse and view restaurant specialties
+✅ Can book a table
 ✅ Add items to cart and place orders online
 ✅ Firebase Authentication for secure logins
 ✅ **useContext for Global State Management**